datahub-project/datahub/metadata-ingestion/docs/sources/openapi/openapi.md

 ## Capabilities

-This plugin reads the swagger file where the endpoints are defined, reads example data if provided or searches for data for the endpoints which accept a `GET` call.
+This plugin reads the swagger file where the endpoints are defined, reads example data if provided (for any method), or searches for data for the endpoints which do not have example data and accept a `GET` call.

 For every selected endpoint defined in the `paths` section, the tool searches whether the metadata are already defined.